 - Promoting fair, inclusive climate action

 There are many other issues for discussion at COP26, including several important sector specific topics not listed above.

 Although COVID-19 has posed challenges for the multilateral climate change process, we are committed to making progress in a transparent and inclusive way and in solidarity with all countries.

 We have set out how we will do this on the Road to Glasgow, including detailed plans in collaboration with Chile (the current COP President) and Italy (our Partner for COP26 and the host of pre-COP), as well as the UNFCCC Secretariat and the Chairs of the two UNFCCC Subsidiary Bodies.

 COP President Designate Alok Sharma wrote an open letter to Parties setting out what the Presidency has heard from Parties and groups on their expectations for Glasgow and the importance of making progress.

 In 2020 the UK secured the agreement from the COP Bureau to postpone and reschedule COP26 to 2021, but the work has continued.
 We have and continue to:

 - engage widely with ministers and officials to deepen shared understanding on all relevant issues,

 - encourage practical action and commitments on mitigation, adaptation and support, including finance,

-- support UN climate processes, including last year’s June Momentum on Climate Change and the UN Climate Change Dialogues, and the forthcoming UNFCCC intersessional meeting in June 2021.
+- support UN climate processes, including last year’s June Momentum on Climate Change and the UN Climate Change Dialogues, and the May-June 2021 Climate Change Conference.

 In the run up to COP26 we are strengthening ministerial engagement with countries, negotiating groups and non-state actors.

 In collaboration with Chile, we have also begun a new series of monthly multilateral consultations with Heads of Delegations to address specific negotiations issues.
 These will complement the busy schedule of technical and high-level meetings taking place this year, building the conditions for success at Glasgow.

 We count on the commitment of all countries and partners to achieve a positive outcome at COP26 and beyond.